PavloKapyshin/adrian/docs/architecture.md

 ## Analyzer

-Compiler analyzes general names and translates them into more specific ones.
+Compiler analyzes names and translates them into more specific.

 ## Naming rules checking